maaikevp/movie_api/README.md

 * lodash: makes JS easier by taking the hassle out of working with arrays, numbers, objects, strings, etc.

-versions:
+Versions:
 express: 4.18.2, mongoose: 8.1.1, morgan: 1.10.0, passport: 0.7.0, passport-jwt: 4.0.1, nodemon: 3.0.2,  lodash: 4.17.21,

 ## External providers

 * Render: API is hosted on Render
-* Atlas Mongo DB: hosting the Database
+* Atlas Mongo DB: hosting the database
-* Postman: user to test the endpoints of the requests
+* Postman: used to test the endpoints of the requests